gklijs/schema_registry_test_app/README.md

 The topics it uses respectively are testavro, testproto and testjson.
 You can run the app with `mvn exec:java`, from your ide or as jar.

+It's using a lot of 'sensible defaults', that are not changeable at the moment, like the schema registry url.
+Please let me know if you want something to be configurable, for now the simpler the better.

 ## Register the schema's

-It should be possible to register the schema's using the schema registry plugin.
+You should register the schema's using the schema registry plugin before use, as it's explicitly configured not to auto register schema's.
 This can be triggered by running `mvn schema-registry:register` in the root of the project.
-This doesn't work well through.
-- Avro: works as expected, will not create new versions or subjects with the producer.
-- Proto: will create a new version of `testproto-value` subject.
-Seems almost identical to the one stored from the plugin.
-- Json: for now changed the subject to `testjson-value-n` in the plugin configuration.
-Otherwise wants to update the `testjson-value` subject with one that is incompatible, leading to an error when running the program.